 When you stretch your legs and feel a squeeze on your quads or flex your biceps for a photo, your muscles are performing a contraction.
 Muscle contractions happen in one of three ways: concentric, eccentric or isometric.

-When your muscle shorten, it's a concentric contraction, and when they lengthen, it's an eccentric contraction, according to July 2017 research published in Frontiers in Physiology.
+When your muscles shorten, it's a concentric contraction, and when they lengthen, it's an eccentric contraction, according to the American Council on Exercise.
 Isometric contractions occur when your muscle contracts and actively holds, meaning there's no change in muscle length, according to the National Academy of Sports Medicine.

 To better understand muscle contraction, imagine a biceps curl: As you pull the dumbbell toward the biceps, the muscle shortens, which is concentric.
 If you hold here for a moment, the muscle is being held isometrically.
 Then, as you extend the weight away from your bicep, the muscle lengthens and contracts eccentrically.